-Tables are used by the \$lookup function of the If command.
+Tables are used by the \$lookup function of the If command and as input to the Chain command.
 The table keywords are Item, File, and Sorted.
 The total amount of table space is restricted by Set Limits Tablesize.
 Use the following scheme to select input records based on many data values:

 - 1. Load a table with the values you are interested in. - 2.
-Use the \$lookup function of the If command to search the table.
+Use the \$lookup function of the If command to search the table. - 3.
+Or, use the table with the Chain command to read a selected set of key values.